bleumind/guess-my-number/README.md

 Hello!
 This is a project I found on a udemy course.
-HTML and CSS were provided for me, however I self wrote the javascript file to make the game function properly.
+HTML and CSS were provided for me, however I self wrote the entire javascript file and customized it to make the game function properly while increasing the difficulty.

 How To Play:
 1. Guess a number 1-50.